 At Garratts, we support victims of domestic violence and their families in getting much-needed protection from their abusers.
-To speak to our team of domestic abuse solicitors, call us on 0161 665 3502 or request a callback.
+Need urgent protection from domestic abuse?
+Call 0161 665 3502 now for immediate Legal Aid advice.

 What is domestic abuse?